martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

 If it decides to perform a movement, it will send a beep on the global circuit (which has to be established first).
 All particles receiving a beep will perform a movement:
 If they are contracted, they will expand in the East direction and if they are expanded, they will contract into their tail.
+If some of these terms seem unfamiliar, you can refer to the [Model Reference pages](~/model_ref/home.md) for more information.

 From this description of the algorithm, we can already deduce that we will need a custom initialization method to place the particles and determine a leader, and that a single pin will be sufficient for this simple communication.
 Due to the common compass orientation, all particles know where the East direction is, which simplifies the movements (although it is possible to lift that assumption and still achieve a very similar behavior!).